dimagi/commcare-hq/docs/js-guide/module-history.md

 We're in the process of migrating to [RequireJS](https://requirejs.org/).
 Part of this process has included developing a lighter-weight alternative module system called `hqDefine`.

-`hqDefine` serves as a stepping stone between legacy code and requirejs modules: it adds encapsulation but not full-blown dependency management. **New code should be written to be compatible with RequireJS.** This is typically easy; once familiar with the module patterns described below, see the [migration guide](https://github.com/dimagi/commcare-hq/blob/master/docs/js-guide/migrating.md#migrating-to-requirejs) for details on making sure your code will work with RequireJS.
+`hqDefine` serves as a stepping stone between legacy code and requirejs modules: it adds encapsulation but not full-blown dependency management.
+New code is written in RequireJS, but `hqDefine` exists to support legacy code that does not yet use RequireJS.

 Before diving into `hqDefine`, I want to talk first about the status quo convention for sanity with no module system.
-As we'll describe, it's a step down from our current preferred choice, but it's still miles ahead of having no convention at all, and you're likely to encounter it throughout our code base for some time yet.
+As we'll describe, it's a step down from our current preferred choice, but it's still miles ahead of having no convention at all.

 ## The Crockford Pattern